jappeace/joy-of-abstraction/Readme.md

 3. try the 60 prime factorization cateogry as well. seems a lot less abstract and I can't think of an obvious way of doing this??

+intersection monoid?
+union monoid?
+difference monoid?

+can I have union on sets in types in agda? or is that either?